sammyd/iOS8-day-by-day-book/manuscript/28-document-picker.md

 allows the user to select documents which are present within iCloud drive, on iCloud but managed by another app, and also from 3rd party document providers.

-Today's post is a very brief introduction into what you can do and how to do it.
+This chapter is a very brief introduction into what you can do and how to do it.
 It isn't an introduction to working with documents on iOS.
 Or an introduction to using CloudKit.
 Or an introduction to building your own document providers.
 If you want those then shout at me and I might write them.
 There is a basic sample